greencoast-studios/discord.js-extended/README.md

 ```

 Locale messages should follow the [ICU format](https://formatjs.io/docs/intl-messageformat/#common-usage-example).

+In case a message is not available in a certain locale and it is requested, the message from the default locale will be picked.

 Inside a command, you may use the localizer in the following manner: